Malcolm & Eddie: Syndication

 Repeats of Malcolm & Eddie aired in local syndication in the early 2000s, and on cable's BET in early-mid 2008; recently, it has begun to air on BET's derivative network, Centric.
 In the UK, it aired on the British Channel, Trouble, 7mate in Australia & on MTV2 in the United States on July 1, 2011.
 The series has also aired on FamilyNet on September 1, 2014.

 Since February 2017, Fuse is currently airing reruns of the show.
 As of 2018, repeats of the sitcom are being aired.
-As of 2019, selected seasons are available to view for free on Crackle with the season selection changing by yearly quarters.
+Selected seasons were formerly available to view for free on Crackle with the season selection changing by yearly quarters.
 In 2019, Malcolm & Eddie began airing on StarzEncore and all episodes are available on demand via multiple streaming and cable platforms.
+In December 2025, the show began airing on Cozi TV.

+As of 2026, the series is currently available for streaming online on Tubi and the Throwback TV YouTube channel (managed by Sony Pictures).